Second-harmonic generation: Critical phase-matching

 Second-harmonic generation occurs in three types for critical phase-matching, denoted 0, I and II.
 In Type 0 SHG two photons having extraordinary polarization with respect to the crystal will combine to form a single photon with double the frequency/energy and extraordinary polarization.
 In Type I SHG two photons having ordinary polarization with respect to the crystal will combine to form one photon with double the frequency and extraordinary polarization.
 In Type II SHG, two photons having orthogonal polarizations will combine to form one photon with double the frequency and ordinary polarization.
 For a given crystal orientation, only one of these types of SHG occurs.
-In general to utilise Type 0 interactions a quasi-phase-matching crystal type will be required, for example periodically poled lithium niobate (PPLN).
+In general to utilize Type 0 interactions a quasi-phase-matching crystal type will be required, for example periodically poled lithium niobate (PPLN).

 Non-critical phase-matching

-Since phase-matching process basically means to adapt the optical indices n at ω and 2ω, it can also be done by a temperature control in some birefringent crystals, because n changes with the temperature.
+Since phase-matching process basically means to match the optical indices at ω and 2ω, it can also be done by a temperature control in some birefringent crystals, because n changes with the temperature.
 For instance, LBO presents a perfect phase-matching at 25 °C for a SHG excited at 1200 or 1400 nm, but needs to be elevated at 200 °C for SHG with the usual laser line of 1064 nm.
 It is called "non-critical" because it does not depend on the crystal orientation as usual phase-matching.

-Optical second-harmonic generation
+Surface second-harmonic generation

 Since media with inversion symmetry are forbidden from generating second-harmonic light via the leading-order electric dipole contribution (unlike third harmonic generation), surfaces and interfaces make interesting subjects for study with SHG.
 In fact, second-harmonic generation and sum frequency generation discriminate against signals from the bulk, implicitly labeling them as surface specific techniques.
 In 1982, T. F. Heinz and Y. R. Shen explicitly demonstrated for the first time that SHG could be used as a spectroscopic technique to probe molecular monolayers adsorbed to surfaces.
 Heinz and Shen adsorbed monolayers of laser dye rhodamine to a planar fused silica surface; the coated surface was then pumped by a nanosecond ultra-fast laser.
 SH light with characteristic spectra of the adsorbed molecule and its electronic transitions were measured as reflection from the surface and demonstrated a quadratic power dependence on the pump laser power.